-In Part 2 of this Phase Ib/IIa study, reported side effects included mild dry mouth, mild headache, and excessive urination.7,10NCT02489461:
+In Part 2 of this Phase Ib/IIa study, reported side effects included mild dry mouth, mild headache, and excessive urination.7,9NCT02489461:

 Because elsulfavirine is still being studied, information on possible side effects of the drug is not complete.
 As testing of elsulfavirine continues, additional information on possible side effects will be gathered.

 - National Institute of Allergy and Infectious Diseases (NIAID).
-NIAID ChemDB, HIV Drugs in Development.
-Available at: https://chemdb.niaid.nih.gov/DrugDevelopmentHIV.aspx.
-Last accessed on June 28, 2018.
+NIAID ChemDB, HIV Drugs in Development. https://chemdb.niaid.nih.gov/DrugDevelopmentHIV.aspx.
+Accessed May 17, 2019

 - Viriom.
 International, multicenter, randomized, partially blind clinical study to evaluate efficacy, safety and selection of the optimal dose for VM-1500 in comparison to efavirenz in combination with two NRTIs in treatment-naive, HIV-1 infected patients.
 In: ClinicalTrials.gov.
 Bethesda (MD): National Library of Medicine (US).
 Registered on June 18, 2015.
-NLM Identifier: NCT02489461.
-Available at: https://www.clinicaltrials.gov/ct2/show/NCT02489461.
-Last accessed on June 28, 2018.
+NLM Identifier: NCT02489461. https://www.clinicaltrials.gov/ct2/show/NCT02489461.
+Accessed May 17, 2019

-- Viriom, Inc.: Press Release, dated November 19, 2013.
-Viriom expands global licensing agreement with Roche for innovative HIV treatment compound development.
-Available at: http://www.marketwired.com/press-release/viriom-expands-global-licensing-agreement-with-roche-innovative-compound-development-1854681.htm.
-Last accessed on June 28, 2018.
+- Viriom, Inc.: Press Release, dated November 20, 2013.
+Viriom expands global licensing agreement with Roche for innovative compound development for HIV treatment. https://www.biospace.com/article/releases/viriom-expands-global-licensing-agreement-with-roche-for-innovative-compound-development-for-hiv-treatment-/.
+Accessed May 17, 2019

 - Viriom.
 Phase Ib/IIa, single-centre, placebo-controlled randomized study of safety and pharmacokinetics in healthy volunteers and safety, tolerability and antiviral activity of VM-1500 in patients with human immunodeficiency virus-1 infection.
 In: ClinicalTrials.gov.
 Bethesda (MD): National Library of Medicine (US).
 Registered on June 18, 2015.
-NLM Identifier: NCT02485509.
-Available at: https://clinicaltrials.gov/ct2/show/NCT02485509.
-Last accessed on June 28, 2018.
+NLM Identifier: NCT02485509. https://clinicaltrials.gov/ct2/show/NCT02485509.
+Accessed May 17, 2019